 We can assist with different types of UK visas available to foreign nationals.
 We provide up to date information about changes in immigration rules and opportunities available to immigrate to the UK.

-Our Law Firm UK immigration advisors can assist in all UK immigration legal services and visa matters in respect of clients throughout the world.
+Law Firm Limited immigration advisors can assist in all areas of immigration matters in the UK.

 Please note that SOME FIRMS OR INDIVIDUALS PURPORT TO OFFER IMMIGRATION ADVICE AND SERVICES WITHOUT BEING APPROPRIATELY QUALIFIED.
-Any firm or individual with whom you consider spending money for immigration services must use a qualified solicitor or barrister or be registered as Immigration Advisors.
+Any firm or individual whom you decide to instruct for your immigration matter must be a qualified solicitor, regulated by Solicitor Regulation Authority (SRA), barrister, regulated by Bar Council or are registered as Immigration Advisors with OISC or Law Society.
 IF THEY ARE NOT PROPERLY QUALIFIED TO GIVE IMMIGRATION ADVICE DO NOT USE THEM.

-We have a team of registered Immigration Advisors working for our clients providing immigration advice and services within their respective levels of registration with the OISC (certificate available on our website).
+We have a team of registered Immigration Advisors working for our clients providing immigration advice and services within their respective levels of registration with the OISC.

 TIER 1 (Entrepreneur) replaced the Business persons category and is for those applicants who would like to set up or buy an existing business in the UK.

 Global Talent visa if you work in a qualifying field and have been endorsed:

 The Point Based System was launched in full from 27th of November 2008.

 Once a sponsorship certificate is issued, the prospective employee of the sponsor (employer) will be required to submit his or her visa application that can be made in or outside the UK, provided the applicant is able to ‘switch’ to this category.